Kim Jae-ryong

 Kim Jae-ryong (Korean: 김재룡, born 1959) is a North Korean politician who served as Premier of North Korea from April 2019 to August 2020.
 A senior official within the Workers' Party of Korea, he has served as the director of the Organization and Guidance Department since 2020 and as a deputy to the Supreme People's Assembly.

 Career

 Relatively little is known about Kim's early career.
 Before his premiership, he held positions in political guidance at various industrial sites.
-Around 2007, he was appointed to his first important position as the secretary of the Workers' Party of Korea (WPK) North Pyongan provincial committee.
+Around 2007, he was appointed to his first important position as the secretary of the Workers' Party of Korea (WPK) North Pyongan Province provincial committee.
 He was appointed acting secretary of the WPK Chagang provincial committee in 2015 and from 2016 to 2019 he was officially the provincial party secretary, when he was replaced by Kang Bong-hun in that position.
 Kim became a member of the WPK Central Committee in 2016.

 He is also believed at one point to have held a post within the Workers' Party of Korea that oversaw Sinuiju and the free economic zone area of the city.